sschonss/sschonss/README.md

 I have been working as a Full Stack Jr Developer in projects with PHP, JS, Node, SQL, Docker and other languages.

-Currently my focus is Java.
+Currently my focus is Data Science.

 I have knowledge in: